Francesco010780/Laptop-AMD-Hackintosh/README.md

 | Ethernet  | Tethering USB kext            |
 | WiFi / Bluetooth  | Realtek RTL8821CE        |
 | BIOS      | HP Laptop Bios          |

+# ACPI
+We will use [SSDTTime](https://github.com/corpnewt/SSDTTime) to create ACPIs

+After extracting the archive, Windows users should run SSDTTime.bat Linux users will have to open their terminal inside the extracted SSDTTime/SSDTTime-master directory then run python3 SSDTTime.py.
+Make sure you have Python 3 installed.
+Upon launching the tool, it will automatically download iASL, which (de)compiles ACPI tables.

+Select option P on the target system to dump the ACPI tables needed for SSDTTime’s operations.
+If you’re not running SSDTTime on the target system, select D instead to pick the folder with the ACPI tables dumped from that target machine

+Must choose the option below:
+- [x] USBX, Choose the default option (B key).

+- [x] RTCAWAC, If it says you don’t need it, skip this SSDT.

+- [x] PluginType, and USB Reset.

+- [x] FakeEC Laptop,
+- [x] XOSI, Choose default (A key)

+The Results folder will look similar to the below after you’re done.
+Now, copy all the files that start with SSDT and end in .aml inside of the root of the Results folder to Drive/EFI/OC/ACPI.

+Finally, merge patches_OC.plist by using the PatchMerge script included with SSDTTime.
+Run it the same way as SSDTTime.

+Press 1 to select the Config.plist created in an earlier step, then drag and drop your Config.plist onto the window, and press enter.

+Afterwards, press 2 to start the merging process.

+The modified Config.plist with the patches merged in will appear in the Results folder.

+Check that it’s okay, then replace your original Config.plist with the newly generated one.

+# Kexts
+- AMDRyzenCPUPowerManagement
+- AppleALC
+- AppleMCEReporterDisabler
+- BlueToolFixup
+- BrightnessKeys
+- ECEnabler
+- ForgedInvariant
+- HoRNDIS
+- Lilu
+- NootedRed
+- NullEthernet
+- NVMeFix
+- RestrictEvents
+- SMCAMDProcessor
+- SMCBatteryManager
+- SMCLightSensor
+- SMCRadeonSensors
+- VirtualSMC
+- VoodooI2C
+- VoodooI2CHID
+- VoodooPS2Controller

 # :repeat: Supported macOS & OpenCore Versions